OpenDataDSL/documentation/docs/data/aggs/_WSJ_AG_FUT.md

 ### Schedule

-Daily file is collected and processed at 23:30 UTC on US business days.
+Daily file is collected and processed at 23:30 GMT on United States business days.

 ### Type